Fundamental Duties (Article 51A) – Notes [GK PDF]

 Photo of author

-By: Stupid
+By: SAM

 Updated:

-8 Minutes Read
+6 Minutes Read

 Fundamental Duties

-The constitution of India does not talk about the fundamental duties of its citizens.
+The original constitution of India did not talk about the fundamental duties of its citizens.
 The resolution adopted by the Karachi Congress (in 1931) impersonates fundamental rights as well as the fundamental duties of citizens.
 The 42nd Amendment to the Indian Constitution was ratified in 1976, and it incorporated the fundamental duties of citizens into the Indian Constitution.
 The Swaran Singh Committee helps to add to the fundamental duties.
 For this purpose, a new part called Part IV-A and a new article 51-A were created.

 Articles 51-A mentions 10 fundamental duties of citizens.
 But another fundamental duty was added in 2002 through the 86th amendment to the constitution.
 As a result, the number of fundamental duties is now eleven.